 Stereolithography SLA / Digital Light Projection DLP

-Stereolithography is a 3D printing process that uses ultraviolet (UV) lasers to draw out each layer of a 3D Computer Aided Design (CAD) model into a vat of photopolymer liquid resin.
-The photopolymers are sensitive to ultraviolet light and solidify into a rigid polymer at the points where the laser light comes into contact with it.
+Stereolithography (SLA) is a 3D printing process that uses Ultraviolet (UV) lasers to draw out each layer of a 3D Computer Aided Design (CAD) model into a vat of photopolymer liquid resin.
+The photopolymers are sensitive to UV light and solidify into a rigid polymer at the points where the laser meets it.
 The process is repeated for each layer of the model.

-PrintCity has six Form 2 and two Photocentric Pro Digital Light Projection (DLP) printers that are used to create high-resolution (smooth surface) 3D printed artefacts.
+Digital Light Projection (DLP) printers that are used to create high-resolution 3D printed artefacts.
 DLP uses the same types of photopolymers as SLA but replaces the UV laser with a 4K monitor.
 The monitor is used to project an entire layer or cross section of the CAD file into the resin and the object is built up and lifted out of the bath one layer at a time.

 Get in touch